Urban Cowboy Locations

 Cody Austin adds: 2213 Westside Drive - I lived in this house.
 If the family that lives there now checks the attic we left some cool of the UC movie props used up there.
 When the family moved I forgot to bring them with us!

 Gilley's use to be known as Shelly's; also a bar with music and dancing.
 I lived in Pasadena, TX as a child and remember the place as Shelly's, long before the movie was filmed.
 [Thanks to Bill Carnal]

 Gilley's Night Club actually existed at 4500 Spencer Highway, Pasadena, TX.
 Scenes were also shot at 2200 South Main and 2016 South Main in Houston, TX.

 The Uptown 3 level nightclub Bud and Pam go to called Elan was located at 1885 St. James Place in Houston.
 In 1986 it re-opened as a dance club called The Ocean Club.
 It is now The Courtyard on St. James, a reception hall.
-The open levels have been closed off into seperate floors, still visible remnants of its club days remain.
+The open levels have been closed off into separate floors, still visible remnants of its club days remain.
 [Thanks to Rage in H-town] UPDATE: The uptown club Elan (later The Ocean Club, recently The Courtyard on St James reception hall) at 1885 St James Place was demolished in 2014 to make way for a 15 story apartment building.
 [Thanks to John]

 The Gilley's sign has been refurbished and can be seen at a Tex-Mex restaurant called "Cowboy Ranch", located on Spencer Highway In Deer Park, Texas.
 The sign can be seen from the road.
 [Thanks to Donald Abbott and Wanda Clifton]